Paul Burgess (musician)

-Paul Burgess (born 28 September 1950) is an English rock drummer, notable for his association with a wide range of British rock and folk-rock bands.
-In addition to extensive session work, he has been an official member of 10cc, Jethro Tull, Camel, Magna Carta, and The Icicle Works.
+Paul Burgess (born 28 September 1950) is an English rock drummer, notable for his association with a wide range of British rock bands.
+In addition to extensive session work, he has been a member of 10cc, Jethro Tull, Camel, Magna Carta, and The Icicle Works.

 Career

 Burgess was born in Manchester, England.
 He started playing drums in 1965 and played in 60s Stockport four piece band Axis, which he left in July 1971.
 He then joined 10cc on their 1973 UK tour and subsequently played with the band on most of their tours until 1983.